EaseCation/ViaBedrockUtilityNeoForge/README.md

 CubeConverter → BedrockMotion → BECamera → ViaBedrockUtility
 ```

-Each dependency is published to mavenLocal first, then `chiseledBuild` builds all MC versions.
+Each dependency is published to `mavenLocal` first, then the NeoForge workspace build is executed.

 ## License